Thursday, 12 March 2026

 In the two months prior to the program’s rollout on 1 November 2025, Services Australia received 1,429 hardship applications.
 In the two months following implementation, that figure rose 88% to 2,598.

-The numbers were revealed during Senate Estimates for Finance and Public Administration, reflecting that hardship determinations sit with Services Australia rather than the Community Affairs, where most aged care matters lie.
+The numbers were revealed during Senate Estimates for Finance and Public Administration, reflecting the fact that hardship determinations sit with Services Australia rather than the Community Affairs, where most aged care matters lie.

-Stuart Turnbull, Acting Deputy Chief Executive Officer, Program Design, with Services Australia, said 68% of applications were approved in the December quarter, while 24% were rejected, and 7% were withdrawn, with similar figures recorded for the month of December.
+Stuart Turnbull, Acting Deputy Chief Executive Officer, Program Design, with Services Australia, said 68% of financial hardship applications were approved in the December quarter, 24% were rejected, and 7% were withdrawn, with similar figures recorded for the month of December.
 Average processing time was 22 calendar days.

-The application form to apply for financial hardship runs to 16 pages long and requires three months’ evidence of expenses.
+Financial hardship application forms run to 16 pages long and require evidence of three months’ worth of expenses.
 Home care operators say for someone who already needs help with daily care, the application is a near-impossible task.

 Greens Spokesperson for Older People Senator Penny Allman-Payne, who is chairing two Senate Inquiries into Support at Home, said: “Forcing people in their 80s and 90s to go through an onerous 16 page form to apply for help so they can have showers and meals each day is just ridiculous and cruel.
 It’s a system that’s been designed to deny people care.